iai-callgrind/iai-callgrind/benchmark-tests/README.md

 path = "benches/test_bin_bench/foo/test_bin_bench_foo.rs"
 ```

-You can now start to setup your test case in the benchmark file.
+You can now start to set up your test case in the benchmark file.
 Run the
 benchmark for example with `just bench-test test_lib_bench_foo`.

 ### Configuration